 When Peter Cochrane and I first visited the Carlton Ware works in the early 1980s, we were concerned to find that pattern and shape books were kept in the open in the general office from where they could easily have 'disappeared'.

 Because of their historical importance, we persuaded Anthony Wood, who then owned the pottery, to store them in an office safe.
-Whilst the books were not in use, here they were kept until receivership in 1989, when they and the Carlton Ware trade mark were sold to John McCluskey, a manufacturer of ceramic door furniture in nearby Stone.
+Whilst the books were not in use, there they were kept until receivership in 1989, when they and the Carlton Ware trade mark (the Script backstamp) were sold to John McCluskey, a manufacturer of ceramic door furniture in nearby Stone.

-The books were taken to Mr. McCluskey's works in near by Stone, once again to be stored in the office, but this time not in a safe.
-In 1992 John called to tell me that the pattern book had been stolen and that police had been called.
+The books were taken to Mr. McCluskey's works, once again to be stored in the office, but this time not in a safe.
+In 1992 John phoned to tell me that the pattern book had been stolen and that the police had been called.
 Various suspects were interviewed but the book was not recovered.

-Fourteen years later, an extraordinary coincidence occurred.
-Helen Martin, who did freelance work for Mellors & Kirk, received a phone call from the saleroom to be told that some pattern records, thought to be from Carlton Ware, had been brought in for valuation.
+In 2006, fourteen years later, an extraordinary coincidence occurred.
+Helen Martin, who did freelance work for the auctioneers Mellors & Kirk, received a phone call from the saleroom to be told that some pattern records, thought to be from Carlton Ware, had been brought in for valuation.

-As a leading expert on Carlton Ware, Helen was asked by her employer to advise.
+As a leading expert on Carlton Ware, Helen was asked by Mellors & Kirk to advise.
 Having known of the original theft, with camera at the ready, she drove over to the rooms to investigate, hopeful that the stolen book had surfaced.
 However, there was no book but instead twenty five sheets of designs.
 Helen dutifully photographed the records and emailed them through to me.

 The pictures matched exactly.

-How fortuitous and indeed miraculous that the pages were taken to the saleroom for which Helen worked, making it possible to identify them as stolen and returned to their rightful owner.
+How fortuitous and indeed incredible that the pattern book pages were taken to the saleroom for which Helen worked, making it possible to identify them as stolen and returned to their rightful owner.
 Violet Elmer and Rene Pemberton, whose work they illustrate, must have been guarding them!
-Had they been taken to another saleroom, we may not have discovered them and so they could have disappeared again.
+Had the pages been taken to another saleroom, we may not have discovered them and so they could have disappeared again.